Azure-Samples/langchainjs-quickstart-demo/README.md

 - `text-embedding-3-large` with a deployment name of `text-embedding-3-large`
 - `gpt-4` version `0125-preview` (aka GPT-4 Turbo) with a deployment name of `gpt4-turbo`

+> [!IMPORTANT]
-> **Note**: GPT-4 Turbo is currently in preview and may not be available in all regions, see [this table](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#gpt-4-and-gpt-4-turbo-preview-models) for region availability.
+> GPT-4 Turbo is currently in preview and may not be available in all regions, see [this table](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#gpt-4-and-gpt-4-turbo-preview-models) for region availability.

 You'll also need to have an Azure AI Search instance running.
 You can deploy a free version on Azure Portal without any cost, following [this guide](https://learn.microsoft.com/azure/search/search-create-service-portal).